MerelAW/coding_examples/README.md

 # coding_examples
-My solutions to example coding problems
+My solutions to example coding problems in JavaScript